404pigeon2600/k3y/readme.txt

-put the take the files ou on ur desktop paths are hard programed from the desktop so make sure u put the tool kit and files on the desktop dont move them to a file or it wont work
+put the take the files ou on ur desktop paths are hard programed from the desktop so make sure u put the tool kit and files on the desktop dont move them to a file or it wont work and run the iptoolkit-setup.exe so that the tool kit can run without error